burdzwastaken/resume/README.md

 ------

 2012-2014
 : Bachelor of Science; Cyber Forensics, Information Security Management and Business Information Systems; Murdoch University

 2011-2012
 : Diploma; Information Technology; Kaplan Singapore

 2005-2009
 : Guildford Grammar School

 References
 ------

 will provide at request
 : will provide at request

 will provide at request
 : will provide at request

-&nbsp;

 Experience
 ------

 Lookout, Inc
 Senior Security Engineer
 San Francisco, CA
 January 2015 - Current

  * Produced weekly hardened AMIs for multiple flavours of Linux which all of Lookout Infrastructure is deployed on.
 This was achieved using packer and debian packages deployed through Spinnaker.
 This allowed us to achieve federal compliance.
  * Deployed and responsible for Cerberus - an opensource tool for Secrets management.
 This has been integrated with our CI/CD pipeline along with being used by all services for secure transportation of secrets.